 Hey there,

-And now that we’ve entered into the joy of the Easter season, it seems like the ideal time to reflect on the role of sacred art in Catholicism and in our faith.
+As we continue through the Easter season, it feels like the perfect time to reflect on the role of sacred art in Catholic life and in our own faith.

-The Catechism of the Catholic Church puts it this way:
+The Catechism of the Catholic Church describes it this way:

-Sacred art is true and beautiful when its form corresponds to its particular vocation: evoking and glorifying, in faith and adoration, the transcendent mystery of God—the surpassing invisible beauty of truth and love visible in Christ, who “reflects the glory of God and bears the very stamp of his nature,” in whom “the whole fullness of deity dwells bodily.”
-This spiritual beauty of God is reflected in the most holy Virgin Mother of God, the angels, and saints.
-Genuine sacred art draws man to adoration, to prayer, and to the love of God, Creator and Savior, the Holy One and Sanctifier.
+Sacred art is true and beautiful when its form corresponds to its particular vocation: evoking and glorifying, in faith and adoration, the transcendent mystery of God… Genuine sacred art draws man to adoration, to prayer, and to the love of God, Creator and Savior.
 (CCC 2502)

-This week’s issue of Genuflect celebrates the benefits of sacred art, how to pray with art, John Paul II’s appeal to artists, the patron Saint of artists, some famous religious art and a choir, and an art project you can do at home to share your Easter joy … even during a quarantine.
+This week’s issue of Genuflect explores the meaning and power of sacred art, how to pray with art, Pope John Paul II’s message to artists, the patron saint of artists, notable religious masterpieces, and ways to bring sacred beauty into your own home.

 Keep Believing-